Facts On Deer Mice

 Elimination Or Control

 Because deer mice are nocturnal, you should look for them after dark to try and find where the nests and burrows are located.
-Once you locate the tunnel, you can assess the level of damage and plan your next course of action.
+Once you locate the tunnel, you can assess the level of damage and plan your next course of action for rodent control.
 Always wear protective gloves when working in a contaminated area and wash your hands after.

 These work by luring the Deer mouse in with bait and then snapping shut to kill it quickly.
 You can bait mice with household food items, though they prefer a vegetarian diet, or nuts, berries, other fruits, and cheeses.